apigee-labs/rapier/README.md

 ## Introduction

-The goals of Rapier are to allow REST APIs to be specified with one tenth the effort required with other APIs specification languages, and to produce specifications that describe higher quality APIs. \[1\]
+The goals of Rapier are to allow REST APIs to be specified with one tenth the effort required with other API specification languages, and to produce specifications that describe higher quality APIs. \[1\]

 Rapier takes a data-oriented approach to API design, which fits the model of REST and the world-wide-web.
 If your mental model of